ssigrid/yehaw/README.md

 Make sure you are in yehaw directory.

-Set the following environment variables:
+Every time you open the environment, set the following environment variables:

-Show flask which file to run:
+Mac - Show flask which file to run:
->export FLASK_APP=flaskdemo.py
+>export FLASK_APP=cowboysearch.py

-Enable development environment to activate interactive debugger and reloader:
+Mac - Enable development environment to activate interactive debugger and reloader:
 >export FLASK_ENV=development

-Set the port in which to run the application, e.g.:
+Mac - Set the port in which to run the application, e.g.:
 >export FLASK_RUN_PORT=8000

 On Windows command line, you can the environment variables with:
->set FLASK_APP=flaskdemo.py
+>set FLASK_APP=cowboysearch.py
 >set FLASK_ENV=development
 >set FLASK_RUN_PORT=8000

 And on Windows PowerShell:
->$env:FLASK_APP = "flaskdemo.py"
+>$env:FLASK_APP = "cowboysearch.py"
 >$env:FLASK_ENV = "development"
 >$env:FLASK_RUN_PORT = "8000"